 Magnesium sulfate injection should not be given unless hypomagnesemia has been confirmed and the serum concentration of Magnesium is monitored.
 The normal serum level is 1.5 to 2.5 mEq/L.

 CNS Depressants — When barbiturates, narcotics or other hypnotics (or systemic anesthetics), or other CNS depressants are to be given in conjunction with Magnesium, their dosage should be adjusted with caution because of additive CNS depressant effects of Magnesium.
 CNS depression and peripheral transmission defects produced by Magnesium may be antagonized by calcium.

 Neuromuscular Blocking Agents — Excessive neuromuscular block has occurred in patients receiving parenteral Magnesium sulfate and a neuromuscular blocking agent; these drugs should be administered concomitantly with caution.

 Cardiac Glycosides — Magnesium sulfate should be administered with extreme caution in digitalized patients, because serious changes in cardiac conduction which can result in heart block may occur if administration of calcium is required to treat Magnesium toxicity.

-Magnesium sulfate can cause fetal abnormalities when administered beyond 5 to 7 days to pregnant women.
+Magnesium sulfate can cause fetal abnormalities when administered beyond 5-7 days to pregnant women.
 There are retrospective epidemiological studies and case reports documenting fetal abnormalities such as hypocalcemia, skeletal demineralization, osteopenia and other skeletal abnormalities with continuous maternal administration of Magnesium sulfate for more than 5 to 7 days.1-10 Magnesium sulfate injection should be used during pregnancy only if clearly needed.
 If this drug is used during pregnancy, the woman should be apprised of the potential harm to the fetus.

 Labor and Delivery